holoviz/holoviz/doc/governance/org-docs/CHARTER.md

 The CoCC will strive for all decisions to be made by consensus.
 If consensus cannot be reached, the CoCC will make the decision by a vote.
 In order to take action, a simple majority of eligible CoCC members must vote (eligible members do not include those excluded because of conflicts of interest) and a simple majority of the votes cast need to be affirmative.

 ---
-Part of MVG-0.1-beta.
-Made with love by GitHub.
-Licensed under the [CC-BY 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/).
+This document is based on GitHub MVG-0.1-beta, which is Licensed under the [CC-BY 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/).